 Examiners receive valuable training and experience in understanding the Baldrige Criteria and applying them to a variety of organizations.
 Examiners develop analytical and consensus-building skills and a systems perspective that can be applied within their own organizations.

 What is required of examiners?
-How many hours?Examiners contribute significant time to the Baldrige Program—ten or more days per year, including a required three-to-four-day Examiner Preparation Course and an Independent Review and Consensus Review of an award application.
-(In preparation for attendance at training, individuals selected to be examiners are expected to complete some online training, as well as an evaluation of a case study, all of which takes approximately 50 hours.)
+How many hours?Examiners contribute 10 or more days per year to the Baldrige Program, including a 3-to-4-day Examiner Preparation Course and an Independent Review and Consensus Review of an award application.
+(In preparation for training, examiners spend about 50 hours completing some online training and evaluating a case study.)
 The actual number of days required of examiners depends on the number of applications to be reviewed and on whether the examiner participates in a Site Visit Review.
 Travel is necessary for training and Site Visit Review.

-Independent review of an application is carried out at the examiner's work location or home.
-To complete the evaluation of an applicant, an examiner can expect to spend approximately 40 hours.
-Examiners participating in Consensus Review can expect to spend approximately 30 to 40 hours completing their assignments prior to the consensus conference call, 10 to 15 hours on planning and consensus conference calls, and approximately 3 to 5 hours after the call.
-Site visits require approximately 20 to 30 hours of individual preparation and 6 to 7 days on-site at the applicant's location(s).
+Examiners spend about 40 hours on an independent review of an application at their work location or home.
+For Consensus Review, examiners spend approximately 30 to 40 hours completing their assignments before the consensus conference call, 10 to 15 hours on planning and consensus conference calls, and 3 to 5 hours after the call.
+Site visits require 20 to 30 hours of individual preparation and 6 to 7 days on-site at the applicant's location(s).

-In addition to their application review responsibilities, many examiners contribute their time to outreach and information-transfer activities, such as giving presentations, participating on panels, and writing articles.
+In addition to application review responsibilities, many examiners perform outreach activities, such as giving presentations, participating on panels, and writing articles.
 Many of these activities involve the professional, trade, community, and state organizations to which examiners belong.